MRI-Compatible Implantable Cardioverter Defibrillators (ICDs)

 NOTES: The newest generation of stents promises a faster recovery time and lower risk of complications.
 Its defining feature?
 An absorbable polymer coating.

-WHY YOU MIGHT NEED A STENT Stents are used to treat coronary artery disease (CAD), the most common kind of heart disease and the number one cause of death for both men and women in the U.S. In CAD, the coronary arteries become clogged with waxy cholesterol deposits called plaque.
+Stents are used to treat coronary artery disease (CAD), the most common kind of heart disease and the number one cause of death for both men and women in the U.S. In CAD, the coronary arteries become clogged with waxy cholesterol deposits called plaque.
 As plaque continues to build up, the arteries delivering blood to the heart muscle harden and narrow.
 Eventually, this narrowing can lead to chest pain (angina) and heart attack.